 Master of Arts in Education: Special Education and Moderate/Severe Disabilities Education Specialist Credential

 Azusa Pacific University’s Master of Arts in Education: Special Education and Moderate/Severe Disabilities Education Specialist Credential program prepares candidates to earn a Master of Arts in Education: Special Education degree along with an embedded Moderate/Severe Disabilities Specialist Preliminary Credential.
-This program includes comprehensive foundations courses emphasizing methods alongside specialization courses providing content required for the disabilities specialist credential.
+This program includes comprehensive foundation courses emphasizing teaching and educational methods, as well as specialization courses providing content required for the disabilities specialist credential.
 Practical classroom and fieldwork experiences provide application to theory, preparing candidates to teach in diverse settings.
 Advanced coursework in the emphasis area of special education provides candidates with knowledge needed to serve students with disabilities in K-12 public schools.
-The mode of delivery includes face-to-face, campus-based classes, field experiences, and online courses.
+The mode of delivery includes face-to-face instruction, campus-based classes, distance learning, online courses, and clinical experiences.

 Approved by the California Commission on Teacher Credentialing (CTC) and the National Council for the Accreditation of Teacher Education (NCATE), which is transitioning to the Council for the Accreditation of Educator Preparation (CAEP), Azusa Pacific University’s Moderate/Severe Disabilities Education Specialist Credential program comprises specific methods courses that are accompanied by practical classroom applications and field experiences in public school assignments.

-Upon completion, the candidate will have earned both a Moderate/Severe Disabilities Specialist Preliminary Credential and a Master of Arts in Education: Special Education degree.
+Upon completion, the candidate will have earned a Moderate/Severe Disabilities Education Specialist Preliminary Credential and a Master of Arts in Education: Special Education degree.